[home]

 At Astrid, Tim tried an interesting re-engagement email.
 Users who had been inactive for 6 weeks were asked: "want to delete all your tasks and start fresh?"

 The hypothesis was that these inactive users had tasks that overwhelmed them.
 Either the amount, the complexity, or the low importance of backlogged tasks, caused users to put tasks off.
-So every time these users visited Astrid, they saw tasks they couldn't do, felt bad, and eventually stopped visiting—-procrastination in action.
+So every time these users visited Astrid, they saw tasks they couldn't do, felt bad, and eventually stopped visiting—procrastination in action.
 Astrid's re-engagement email offered the users a chance to start fresh.

 It was impressively compelling.
 Most re-engagement emails get a 1% response rate.
 This email had about 5%.